casper-network/docs/source/docs/casper/dapp-dev-guide/list-cspr.md

 We have a token and transaction model that features different levels of support that range from convenient to robust.
 Usually, when you are transferring Casper tokens between two parties, the native two-party transfer will suffice.

 Casper supports native two-party transfers as well as bulk transfers using custom Wasm.
 The native transfer is ideal when you need to perform a one-to-one transfer between two accounts.
-Whereas, the batched Wasm transfer can be used when you are making bulk transfers.
-A batched Wasm transfer allows you to do multiple transfers in a single deploy, which makes it a more cost effective method when sending tokens from one account to several others.
+Whereas the batched Wasm transfer is better suited for making bulk transfers.
+A batched Wasm transfer allows you to do multiple transfers in a single deploy, making it more cost-effective when sending tokens from one account to several others.

 ### Native transfer

-Native transfers can be accomplished by sending a native transfer deploy, without any Wasm.
+You can accomplish a native transfer by sending a native transfer deploy, without any Wasm.
 Included below is an example of this type of deploy.
 The included `payment` field describes how we are paying for the deploy, in this case a native transfer, while the `session` field describes the actual transfer.

 <details>
 <summary><b>Native Transfer Deploy</b></summary>